 Dreams are one way the shadow self reveals itself.
 Sigmund Freud used dreams to formulate the backbone of Freudian psychology.
 So learning how to lucid dream is one tool we recommend.
 It is the easiest way to expand awareness.
 Lucid dreaming is a technique that allows you to be aware you are dreaming and to exert some level of control over your dreams.

 The Shamanic Journey is one of the earliest forms of inner work.
-It is a way the subconscious can be approached directly.
+It is one way we can approach the subconscious directly.
 This kind of internally guided meditation brings many symbols and typologies of our beliefs to the surface.

 Automatic writing is another tool that can reveal the shadow self.
 It allows the subconscious freedom to express itself through our handwriting.

-A repeating question is a tool that can be used along with other spiritual technologies.
+A repeating question is a tool that you can use along with other spiritual technologies.
 It’s a favorite for those who study the Enneagram.
 You can use it on your own, but it works best with two people.
 It’s a simple process.
 Your partner asks you the same question over and over.
-You find a different answer for the same question.
-This allows us to drill down below the superficial to intrinsic values.
+You find a different answer for the same question, which allows us to drill down below the superficial to intrinsic values.
 So it makes the repeating question a versatile inner work tool.

 The Emotional Check Process